GreyGnome/EnableInterrupt/README.md

 or
 disableInterrupt(uint8_t interruptDesignator);
 ```

-Each pin supports only 1 function and 1 mode at a time.

-For Pin Change Interrupt pins, the modes supported are RISING, FALLING, or
-CHANGE.

-For External Interrupts, the same modes are supported plus the additional mode
-of LOW signal level.

 * interruptDesignator: Essentially this is an Arduino pin, and if that's all you want to give
 the function, it will work just fine.
 Why is it called an "interruptDesignator", then?
 Because